lettinghenry/camre/finish/f1/directions.md

 #### Deliverables
 - Commit your changes to github
 - Create a Proper readme explaining what the project is about
-- Comment out your code
+- Comment out your code.
 - Host your project on bitballoon and create a link to it on the description section of your project.

 		It can read sth like: